4NUR46/MLM/README.md

 - For accessing admin pannel you can visit on **`localhost:8000\admin`** after running the server.
 - username : *`love`*
 - password : *`anu`*

-The above username and password will works only when you install https://github.com/4NUR46/Multilevel-Marketing.git repo.
+The above username and password will works only when you install https://github.com/4NUR46/MLM.git repo on your syste and run.
-This will not works for my webapp project <a href='https://ewebgo.herokuapp.com/'> Ewebgo Home </a> which is running on heroku.
+But this will not works for my webapp project <a href='https://ewebgo.herokuapp.com/'> Ewebgo Home </a> which is running on heroku.
 I have made that repository private for personal use and for security purpose of the visitors who have register at my webapp.
-The repository of that project is https://github.com/4NUR46/MLM.git which is private.
+The repository of that project is private.

 You can create new super user to access admin pannel.
 _____________________________________________________________________
 ### For hack the admin access.
+Note : This can be only use when you have full project file in your system.
 That is not a hack by the way, that is just a way to create a new super user to gain access of django-admin pannel.
+That above method is can be use when you forget you username or password.
 This can be only use when you have this full running project code.
 - You can create new superuser by using cmd or going through the terminal of pycharm where you have open this project.
 - For creating new superuser you can use the following command.